 During deferment, the repayment of the principal and interest on your student loan is temporarily delayed.

-And if you have a Federal Perkins Loan, a Direct Subsidized loan or a Subsidized Federal Loan, the federal government may even pay the interest on your loan during your deferment period.
+And if you have a Federal Perkins Loan, a Direct Subsidized Loan or a Subsidized Federal Loan, the federal government may even pay the interest on your loan during your deferment period.

-Deferments are allowed in certain situations including:
+Deferments are allowed in certain situations, including when you:

-- When you attend college classes at least half-time.
+- Attend college classes at least part-time

-- When you attend an approved graduate fellowship program.
+- Attend an approved graduate fellowship program

 Deferments for up to three years also are allowed during times of financial hardship including during service in the Peace Corps and during periods of unemployment or when you are unable to find a full-time job.

-And there are certain circumstances when it is mandatory for a lender to grant you the forbearance that you request on your student loans.
+You may request forbearance from your lender because of a financial hardship or illness.
+And there are certain circumstances when it is mandatory for a lender to grant you the forbearance that you request on your student loans, which includes when: